markuskimius/csvmagic/doc/csvgrep.md

 ## Motivation

-Although `grep` works fine for finding a row in a csv file, it is not easy to:
+Although `grep` typically works fine for finding a row in a csv file, it is not easy to:

 * Retain the header in the output.
 * Match only in a specific column(s).